 I was able to easily find manufacturer published data from Meade and Celestron on their coating systems.
 Meade identifies two coating systems: standard, and Ultra High Transmission Coatings (UHTC).
-Today's "standard" Meade coating is equivalent to the EMC coating system on my LX-10.
+Today's "standard" Meade coating is equivalent to the EMC coating system on my LX10.
 Celestron also has two coating systems: Starbright, and Starbright XLT.
 On all SCT mirrors the coating providing the bulk of the reflectivity is an initial layer of pure metallic Aluminum.
 To protect the Aluminum from corrosion, and to improve its reflective properties, a thin dielectric coating is applied on top.
 Mirror top coat materials include various combinations of SiO, MgF2, SiO2, and TiO2.
 Corrector plates also have coatings applied in order to reduce reflectivity.
 Corrector plate anti-reflection coating materials include various combinations of Al2O3, TiO2, and MgF2.
-Figure 1 shows the transmission data provided by each manufacturer for their coating systems.
-The plot shows the net percentage of light passed by the entire optical system.
+Figure A-1 below shows the transmission data provided by each manufacturer for their coating systems.
+The plot shows the net percentage of light passed by the entire optic system.
 I have combined the manufacturer data with other information available on the web in order to extrapolate the performance graphs beyond just the visual band.

-The mirrors of the RC I tested do not use a metallic coating to give them their reflectivity.
+The VRC mirrors do not use a metallic coating to give them their reflectivity.
 They use a completely dielectric coating.
 A dielectric coating works much the same way as a band-pass filter made for light pollution.
-Many thin alternating layers of non-conductive (dielectric) material are applied to the glass substrate, which in this case is the mirror blank.
-A small percentage of the incoming light is reflected at each interface between layers due to the change in refractive index.
+Many thin alternating layers of non-conductive material are applied to the glass substrate (in this case a mirror blank).
+A small percentage of the incoming light is reflected at each interface between layers.
 The thickness of each layer is selected very carefully so that each layer's reflection is in phase with the neighboring layer's reflection, resulting in constructive wave interference.
 The result is very high (99.9%) reflectivity for the design wavelength.
 Dielectric coatings are very hard and durable, making them easy to care for.
 They have been in use for several years on mirror diagonals, and now that the costs to apply are coming down, dielectric coatings are becoming popular on telescope optics as well.
-Figure 1 shows a typical transmission curve for an RC with dielectric coated mirrors.
+Figure A-1 shows a typical transmission curve for a VRC with dielectric coated mirrors.
 I was unable to find data specific to the VRC's actual mirrors, so the plot shown is an amalgamation of data from several different coating suppliers in North America.
 Note that outside the design wavelength band, dielectric mirrors have basically zero reflectivity.
 This was a surprise to me when I initially discovered it.